dariocordoneda/dariocordoneda/README.md

 <h3 align="center">Full Stack Developer | Expert in Microelectronics, Robotics, and Autonomous Systems</h3>

 <p align="center">
-[cite_start]From a very young age, I spent hours fixing things that required inventiveness and precise motor skills; attention to detail was paramount[cite: 32, 41]. [cite_start]My interest in technology, mechanical engineering, and robotics was born from the need to solve challenges with creative resources[cite: 33, 35, 40]. [cite_start]Today, I combine that passion with software development to create integrated solutions spanning from code to physical and energy infrastructure[cite: 34, 48].
+From a very young age, I spent hours fixing things that required inventiveness and precise motor skills; attention to detail was paramount.
+My interest in technology, mechanical engineering, and robotics was born from the need to solve challenges with creative resources.
+Today, I combine that passion with software development to create integrated solutions spanning from code to physical and energy infrastructure.
 </p>

 ---